legitparty/recruiters/README.md

 High performance server platforms are a passion of mine.
 I have written dozens of web servers, playing around with various techniques, some for fun,  some for work.
 I read other people's platform code for fun, like other people read novels.
 I read  philosophy for fun, and can digest almost anything written, no matter how Analytic or Continental it is, and I can translate it to whoever I am speaking to.
 Due to my diverse reading, I am really good at finding intellectual common ground between people of diverse experience.

+I find that I work best dealing with resource constraints, and problems with no existing solution.
+I am really good at finding and elucidating design flaws, and designing refactors or rewrites that resolve them.
+I enjoy reading other people's designs, approaching new code like reading a new philosopher.
+I am also able to build new products from only a sales pitch.

+### Leadership

+My leadership style is to lead by example, and elucidate what others are trying doing, and I have never had a sole management position.
+It is like a persuasion style, but mainly persuading the good out of the ideas of others.
+It is the approach I learned from the philosopher Bertrand Russell.
+I describe it like this: Science is about gaining value, while Philosophy is about avoiding the loss of value.
+It is difficult for a scientist to produce value when they aren't protected by a philosopher.
+And that explains the role of Politics in preventing others from gaining value.